draftedus/tangram/core/tree/README.md

 Before we go through an example to see how we make predictions using tree models, let's cover some tree basics.

-A tree consists of a list of nodes.
-Each node contains a split telling us whether to go to the left subtree or to the right and the index of the left and right child in the list of nodes.
+In Tangram, a tree model is represented as a list of nodes.
+Each node is either a `BranchNode` if it is an internal node, or a `LeafNode` if it is a terminal node.
+A `BranchNode` has a split describing how to decide whether an example should go to the left or right subtree.
 There are two types of splits: continous splits and categorical splits.
-Continuous splits split examples based on numeric features that take on a range of continuous values while categorical splits split examples based on enum features, where a subset of the enum variants go to the left subtree and the other subset goes to the right.
+If the feature we are using to split examples is a numeric feature, we use a continuous split: all examples with feature value less than or equal to the split threshold value go to the left subtree, and all examples with a feature value greater go to the right subtree.
+If the feature we are using to split examples is an enum feature, we use a categorical split where the direction we should split based on the enum variant is encoded by the split.

 **Continuous Split**: